cody-mckeon/COT_Swing_Analysis/README.md

 ### Prerequisites
 - `GDRIVE_SA_KEY` – Google service account JSON stored as a secret.

-Set `RAW_DATA_DIR` to override the local download directory when running the script manually.
+Set `RAW_DATA_DIR` to override the local download directory and `OUT_CSV_PATH` to change the consolidated CSV location when running the script manually.

 You can trigger the ETL outside of the schedule via the **workflow_dispatch** button on GitHub or by running: